 by Alec Clayton

 |Gabi and I in front of the Albany

 It was my 30th

-birthday, February 17, 1973, and I felt like I was up that creek and hanging
+birthday, February 17, 1973, and I felt like I was up the proverbial creek

-ballerina lamps.
-Later I would joke that I had been the best damn flocker in
+Later I would joke that I had been the best flocking flocker in

 the whole flocking factory, but at the time that job was no joking matter.
 I

 was going crazy there and I had to find a way out.
 This was NOT what I had come

 to New York for!
 But the boss loved me.
 He saw me as the son he’d never had